nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 ## 04. Object-Oriented JavaScript and Prototypal Inheritance
 ### Prototypal Inheritance
+**Inheritance** - one object gets access to properties and methods of another object.

+**Classical inheritance** is the way it's been done a long time, it's what Java, C# uses.
+It's very verbose.

+**Prototypal** is much simpler, flexible, extensible, easy to understand.

+## 50 - Understanding The Prototype
+All objects have built-in prototype property, including functions.
+Each prototype can also have its own prototype.

+Each object inherits properties and methods of other objects through a prototype.
+So if you call a property on one object and it doesn't find it there it goes the prototype chain and looks for it on a prototype.
 - ***Inheritance*** is when one object gets access to the properties and methods of another object.
 - In prototypal inheritance, each object has its **\__proto__** property,